MollyBe/radarrSync/README.md

     Example Config.txt:
     ```ini
     [General]
-    # Time to wait between adding new series to a server.
+    # Time to wait between adding new movies to a server.
 This will help reduce the load of the Sync server.
 0 to disable. (seconds)
     wait_between_add = 5

     # Full path to log file